GoogleChrome/web.dev/src/site/content/en/learn/images/descriptive/index.md

 the quality of your display.

 Leaving the final say to the browser allows for far more performance improvements than we could manage with a strictly prescriptive syntax.
-For example: in most browsers, an `img` using the `srcset`/`sizes` syntax will never bother requesting a source with smaller dimensions than one that the user already has in their browser's cache.
+For example: in most browsers, an `img` using the `srcset` or `sizes` syntax will never bother requesting a source with smaller dimensions than one that the user already has in their browser's cache.
 What would be the point in making a new request for a source that would look identical, when the browser can seamlessly downscale the image source it already has?
 But if the user scales their viewport up to the point where a new image is needed in order to avoid upscaling, _that_ request will still get made, so everything looks the way you expect.

-That lack of explicit control can sound a little scary at face value, but because you're using source files with identical content, we're no more likely to present users with a “broken” experience than we would with a single-source `src`, regardless of the decisions made by the browser.
+That lack of explicit control can sound a little scary at face value, but because you're using source files with identical content, we're no more likely to present users with a "broken" experience than we would with a single-source `src`, regardless of the decisions made by the browser.

 ## Using `sizes` and `srcset`